Friday, December 30, 2016

 Saturday, November 12, 2016

-Second, isn't it ironic that those who proclaim that their freedom of speech is being violated demand, proclaim, in the next breath, that flag burning, which the Supreme Court has ruled is freedom of speech, must be eliminated?
+Second, there is the right's claim that they and they alone stand for freedom os speech.
+In actuality those right wingers who proclaim that their freedom of speech is being violated demand, proclaim, in the next breath, that flag burning, which the Supreme Court has ruled is freedom of speech, must be eliminated?
 Obviously, those who want flag burning, which isn't numerically speaking all that prevalent by any political group, are engaging in political correctness and are undermining guarantees in the Constitution they claim to be devoted to?

-Third, banning SOME types of assault rifles and some types of bullets is NOT banning ALL guns or ALL bullets.
+Third, there is the right's claim that the "left" wants to ban guns.
+In actuality, however, the banning of SOME types of assault rifles and some types of bullets is NOT the banning ALL guns or ALL bullets.
 That is simple logic.

-Fourth, Christians are individually free to do anything that doesn't violate the law including pray to their imaginary gods in their public school.
+Fourth, there is the right's whinging and whining about the ban on prayer in public schools.
+In truth, Christians are individually free to do anything that doesn't violate the law including pray to their imaginary gods in their public school.
 The law we have in the US is, when it comes to the public square, freedom from religious domination.
 The Founding Fathers did not like theocracy, which they saw in action, which is why they wrote separation into the laws of the land.
 Again, ironies abound here.
 What is the irony that abounds?
 Those who proclaim devotion to the Constitution out of one side of their mouth, proclaim their willingness to destroy it out of the other side of their mouth.
 I suggest to those of you who don't like the separation of religion and state guaranteed in the US Constitution move to a place where they don't have it such as Saudi Arabia.
 Love it or leave it dudes and dudettes.

-Fifth, Republicans AND Democrats both supported deindustrialisation and trade deals, two things that sent jobs overseas.
+Fifth, there is the claim among the right that it was the "left" that got is into those nasty global trade deals.
+In actuality, however, Republicans AND Democrats both supported deindustrialisation and global trade deals, two things that sent jobs overseas.
 Bush the first negotiated NAFTA.
 Clinton got it passed.
 The reason they did it is because of their ties to economic elites who like cheap labour because it allows them to line their pockets even more than they already do.
 The fact that many of those who blame one party or one political ideology or another can't see the obvious, that both parties work for Wall Street, shows how ideologically blind they are.

-Sixth, the tax rate on the wealthiest Americans has fluctuated over the 20th century.
-It was high during WWI and declined afterwards.
+Sixth, there is the rights claim that tax rates on America's wealthier are too high today.
+In actualiity, the tax rate on the wealthiest Americans has fluctuated over the 20th century.
+It was high during WWI and declined thereafter.
 It was in the 90% range under Eisenhower, fell to 70 some percent under Kennedy, and fell to 50 some percent under Nixon.
 The neoliberals, Republican or Democrat, those compassionate neoliberals, brought down tax rates on the rich during their years of dominance and have essentially and effectively undermined the progressive nature of American taxation since the 19801s.
 Taxation, by the way, varies cross culturally.
 The Scandinavian countries have, generally speaking, higher tax rates on the wealthy than the US.
-We must also be cognisant of the fact that official tax rates are not, for a variety of reasons, the real tax rates on the rich.
+We must also be cognizant of the fact that official tax rates are not, for a variety of reasons, the real tax rates on the rich.
 The rich, like Trump, in reality, have gotten away with paying zero taxes for a variety of reasons.
 Tell Trump to do the same for you if you have the balls or ovaries and see what you get in response.

-Seventh, single payer health care makes more economic and moral sense than that labyrinthian piece of legislation which the Democrats gave us.
+Seventh, there is the rights ravings about the dangers of single payer universal health care systems.
+In reality, single payer health care makes more economic and moral sense than that labyrinthian piece of legislation which the Democrats gave us.
 I know, in the age of runaway narcissism it is hard to think of anyone else but yourselves.
-By the way, the fact that the Democrats didn't, when they controlled the federal executive and legislative branches, give us the most economically and morally--greatest good for the greatest number--forgrounds how weak as water Democrats are.
+By the way, the fact that the Democrats didn't, when they controlled the federal executive and legislative branches, give us the most economically and morally--greatest good for the greatest number--foregrounds how weak as water Democrats are.

-Eighth, dudes are not being emasculated though I sometimes think we should cut off the cocks of rapists.
-Transformations in the economy are transforming gender and work.
+Eighth, there is the rights whinging about poor poor White males.
+In fact, transformations in the economy are transforming gender and work.
 More women are working because they have to to help their families make it in a world dominated by the shit paying and little benefits service sector.
 By the way, Trump, for all his bluster, will not be able to bring manufacturing back to the US unless wages decline to levels similar to that in poor semi-peripheral countries and poorer peripheral countries where wages are low.
 But I know, as Barnum said people will swallow anything.

 A last obvious fact: If you help destroy the planet you are killing yourselves and those who come after you including your children and grandchildren.